admiralrohan/fakeact/notes.md

 First only one component, append everything into root div Later will think about composing multiple components

-### Starting limitations:
+## Starting limitations:

 - No parentless elements, eg. use span for strings.
-Don't pass without parent
+Don't pass without parent (DONE)
-- No self-closing tags yet eg. img
+- No self-closing tags eg. img
+- No state changes

-### Plans:
+## Plans:

 - JSX without hierarchy (DONE)
 - Remove wrapper div inside compile function (DONE)
 - Also removes spaces(eg. 'div>\n \t\t\t\t\t') - use trim() (DONE)
 - Add hierachy (DOM childs) (DONE)
-- Bug `</p>a` (Loose element after closing tag in same line)
+- Handle loose element in b/w two tags eg. `<p></p>a<span></span>` (DONE)
+- Add onclick listeners
 - Pass on initialCount prop
 - Reuse the Counter component, initialize with diff initial count
-- Add onclick listeners
 - If tagName starts with caps, then call the function.
 Else it's HTML DOM tag.
 - Bug : You can only pass one element only to ReactElement (Must use wrapper component)
 - Add margin-right (Inline styles)
 - React fragment (Dummy container component)

+## Design decisions

+test.html: Used to checkout how it would look if we parse the actual html As I am trying to parse HTML from JSX string, I need to handle weird edge cases eg. `<p>a</p>b`

 ## Rough work

-div
-span -> pop
-/span -> pop

 1: "div>"
 2: "span>Hi"